ChrisFairless/climada_calc_api/docs/endpoints_guide.md

 The response is contained in its `response.data` properties, where the `text` property contains the generated text and the `chart` contains the data.

-The chart gives legend information and a bar chart in its `items` property (note that `items` is a list of length 1: I would like to add a data for a second bar chart here.
-Let's discuss).
-Each bar chart is an `ExposureBreakdownBar` schema.
-The schema contains (up to) ten bars, giving the number of people living in each of the ten social vulnerability groups.
+The chart gives legend information and a bar chart in its `items` property (note that there are two `items`: the first is data for the location of interest, the second for the country it is in).
+Each gives a breakdown for a bar chart with the `ExposureBreakdownBar` schema.
+The schema contains (up to) ten bars, giving the proportion of people living in each of the ten social vulnerability groups.

 The `ExposureBreakdownBar` has this structure: